Hemsagar24/nuakhai/README.md

-# Agharia Nuakhai Bhetghat v3.0 2025 - Website
+# Aghria Nuakhai Bhetghat v3.0 2025 - Website

-A modern, responsive website for the Agharia Nuakhai Bhetghat 2025 celebration in Bangalore.
+A modern, responsive website for the Aghria Nuakhai Bhetghat 2025 celebration in Bangalore.

 ## 🎉 Event Details